JaCoB1123/web/Readme.md

     go run hello.go

-You can point your browser to http://localhost:9999/13/world .
+You can point your browser to http://localhost:9999/13/world.

 ### Getting parameters

 Route handlers may contain a pointer to web.Context as their first parameter.
 This variable serves many purposes -- it contains information about the request, and it provides methods to control the http connection.
+This also allows direct access to the `http.ResponseWriter`.
 For instance, to iterate over the web parameters, either from the URL of a GET request, or the form data of a POST request, you can access `ctx.Params`, which is a `map[string]string`:

 ```go
 package main